History Department

 In-Person

 W.E.B.
 Du Bois stated, “The problem of the colour line is the problem of the twentieth century,” but even earlier, the creation and operation of racial differences in colonial and capitalist contexts defined many key world events.
 This course examines the major events of world history from the late eighteenth century’s “Age of Revolutions” to the twenty-first century.
 Global developments shall be examined via the social construction of racial, and ethnic differences between peoples.
-Credit will be granted for only one of HIST 122 and HIST 110, HIST 112, HIST 132, HIST 142.
+Credit will be granted for only one of HIST 122 or HIST 110, HIST 112, HIST 132, HIST 142.
 Three credits.
-Offered 2023-2024.
+Offered 2025-2026.

 Canada: Pre-Confederation